 At the current time, we only ship within the United States

-Items can be returned if they are unused, unopened and in the original packaging.
+Items may be returned if they are unused, unopened, undamaged and in the original packaging.
 Just contact us within 30 days of receiving your order.

 Mini Barrels and Barrel Heads can not be returned.
 These items are custom made